 Read Also: Amazing Health Benefits of Skipping

 Your heart rate doesn’t just increase.
-It’s often triggered by certain conditions, and thyroid is one of them.
+It’s often triggered by certain conditions, and the thyroid is one of them.
 When your thyroid gland is working too hard, it tends to produce too many hormones.
 And this increases the heart rate.

 You may not be able to measure your resting heart rate without heart palpitations.
-However, the latest smartphones feature health app that can measure your heart rate.
+However, the latest smartphones feature a health app that can measure your heart rate.

 When at rest, if your heart measures 60 to 100 beats per minute, it’s normal.
 But if your heart consistently measures 80 beats per minute, it calls for concern.
 Don’t hesitate to contact your physician.